tew9/Deep_Scanner_Script/README.md

 I use capture_pic.py script to take a picture of the picture using laptop camera I use optical_character_reader.py script to read texts from scanned image.

+#To Run it#
+1. use python scanner.py --image=<your-image-name"
+2. click <y> if you passed the image name argument or <n> if you want to take a picture and press enter
+3. The script will run the image through pre-processing, temporarely saving the resulted image and convert the characters into text which is written into a text file which should be located in the current directory saved as ocr_result.txt

-I used arrparser to use cmd terminal as an image uploader. use 'y' to make sure you passed image argument (pass it as -i/--image=image_name.extension use 'n' if you want to take a picture using your laptop camera
+I used arrparser to use cmd terminal as an image uploader. use 'y' to make sure you passed image argument (pass it as -i/--image=image_name.extension) use 'n' if you want to take a picture using your laptop camera

-The resulted read text is stored in a text file result.txt make sure the image is exactly a paper image with four sides and good resolution
+make sure the image is exactly a paper image with four sides and good resolution

 credit goes to pyimagesearch for the open resources